aphp/edsnlp/docs/tutorials/matching-a-terminology.md

     EDS-NLP's [`RegexMatcher`][edsnlp.matchers.regex.RegexMatcher] lets the user match entire expressions using regular expressions.
 To achieve this, the matcher has to get to the text representation, match on it, and get back to spaCy's abstraction.

-    The `EDSPhraseMatcher` lets EDS-NLP reuse spaCy's efficient algorithm, while adding the ability to skip pollution tokens (see the [normalisation documentation](../pipes/core/normalisation.md) for detail)
+    The `EDSPhraseMatcher` lets EDS-NLP reuse spaCy's efficient algorithm, while adding the ability to skip pollution tokens (see the [normalizer documentation](../pipes/core/normalizer.md) for detail)

 ## A simple use case : finding COVID19